rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

- cynics who do not yet understand the fundamentals), they are what gives Bitcoin its value during this critical moments of early adoption.
+ cynics who do not yet understand the fundamentals), they are what gives Bitcoin its value during these critical moments of early adoption.

+### Maximalists are the intrinsic value

 The durability of any monetary asset depends on a sustainable demand.